getsentry/sentry-java/docs/usage.rst

 .. sourcecode:: java

     import io.sentry.Sentry;
-    import io.sentry.SentryFactory;
+    import io.sentry.SentryClientFactory;

     public class MyClass {
         public static void main(String... args) {
-            // Create a Sentry instance
+            // Create a SentryClient instance
-            SentryFactory.sentryInstance();
+            SentryClientFactory.sentryClient();
         }

         public somewhereElse() {
-            // Use the Sentry instance statically.
+            // Use the stored SentryClient instance statically.
 Note that we are
             // using the Class (and a static method) here Sentry.capture("Error message");